juliacalado/quant-portfolio-backtesting/README.md

-# Quant Portfolio Backtesting
+# Portfolio Backtesting in Python

-This project implements a simple quantitative portfolio backtesting framework using Python and historical financial data.
+A simple Python project to simulate a multi-asset portfolio and analyze its performance using historical market data.

-## Overview
+## Portfolio

-The model downloads market data, computes portfolio returns, and evaluates risk metrics commonly used in quantitative finance.
+We track three assets:

+- **SPY** – US Stocks (S&P 500 ETF)
+- **TLT** – US Treasury Bonds
+- **GLD** – Gold

-## Features
+## What it does

-- Download historical financial data
+- Downloads historical price data using `yfinance`
-- Compute daily returns
+- Calculates daily returns and portfolio performance
-- Portfolio performance simulation
-- Risk metrics:
+- Computes key metrics:
   - Annual return
   - Volatility
   - Sharpe ratio
   - Maximum drawdown
-- Performance visualization
+- Compares the portfolio with the S&P 500
+- Plots cumulative returns and drawdowns

-## Technologies
+## Tools

 - Python
-- pandas
-- numpy
+- pandas, NumPy
 - matplotlib
 - yfinance

-## Example Portfolio

-The project simulates a multi-asset portfolio composed of:

-- SPY (US equities)
-- TLT (US treasury bonds)
-- GLD (Gold)

-## Applications
+## Why it’s useful

-Quantitative finance, portfolio optimization, systematic investment strategies and financial data analysis.
+This project is a simple example of how you can test investment ideas, analyze risk, and compare performance with the market.